Integration Platform as a Service (iPaaS) Software

 TIBCO Cloud™ Integration is an enterprise iPaaS platform.
 It offers a drag-and-drop and API- led design approach for user-friendliness.

-SAP Integration Suite (SAP Cloud Platform) is an enterprise integration platform as a service (EiPaaS) that allows users to integrate on-premise and cloud-based applications and processes with tools and prebuilt content managed by SAP. their applications.
+SAP Integration Suite (formerly SAP Cloud Platform Integration Suite) is an enterprise integration platform as a service (EiPaaS) that allows users to integrate on-premise and cloud-based applications and processes with tools and prebuilt content managed by SAP.

 Zapier is an automation platform designed to integrate data between web apps.
 It is scaled for small to mid-sized businesses, with a functional but limited free version of the program.